also known as: Tekeháza (HU), Tekehaza (CZ), Tekovo (RU)

 ( Click the arrow in the buttons below for pronunciation. )

-Tekovo is located about 5 miles SSE of Vynohradiv (Nagyszőllős).
+Tekovo is located about five miles south-southeast of Vynohradiv (Nagyszőllős).

 Jews probably settled in Tekovo in the first half of the 18th century.